Cleveland Shale: Geographic extent

-The Cleveland Shale is a shale geologic formation in Ohio in the United States.
+The Cleveland Shale is a shale geologic member in Ohio in the United States.

 The Cleveland Shale underlies much of northeast Ohio in beds of varying thickness.

 In northeast Ohio, the member does not appear east of the Grand River.

 Measurements taken in northeast Ohio show the Cleveland Shale to be 7 ft to 100 ft thick.
 It is thickest around the Rocky River north of Berea, Ohio, and thins to the east, west, and south.

 The Cleveland Shale is found in east-central Kentucky.
 In east-central Kentucky, the Cleveland Shale is more uniform in thickness, ranging from 41.4 to 50.1 ft, and increases in thickness toward the east.

 The unit is also present in West Virginia and in southwest Virginia, where it is mapped as the Cleveland Member of the Ohio Shale.

-Stratigraphic Setting
+Stratigraphic setting

 The Cleveland Shale (or Cleveland Member) is a sub-unit of the Ohio Shale Formation.
 The Chagrin Shale underlies the Cleveland Shale.
 The Bedford Shale generally overlies the Cleveland Shale, with a sharp distinction between the two.
 In west-central Ohio, more than 150 ft of Bedford Shale may lie above the Cleveland Shale.
 In places, red and grey shale may intertongue (interlock) with the Cleveland Shale extensively.
 In far eastern Ohio, the Bedford Shale thins by more than 125 ft.
 Where the Cussewago Shale is also present, the Bedford Shale is usually less than 25 ft and may be locally absent.
 In some areas, the Cleveland Shale is described as overstepped or unconformably overlaid gradationally by Berea Siltstone and sharply by Berea Sandstone.

 It is the regional equivalent of the Hangenberg Black Shale and the Bakken Shale.

-Fossils
+Paleobiota

-Exceptional marine animal fossils are found in the formation.
+Exceptional marine animal fossils are found in the member.
 The Cleveland Shale is generally considered to be fossil-poor, but there are exceptions.
 The basal pyrite layer contains petrified wood and fossilized fish bones.
 The lower part is famous for its extensive and well-preserved fossil Chondrichthyans (including Cladoselache), Conodonts, Placodermi, and palaeoniscinoids ray-finned fishes.
 The giant predatory placoderms Dunkleosteus terrelli, Gorgonichthys clarki, Gymnotrachelus hydei, Heintzichthys gouldii, and five subspecies (including the type specimen) of Titanichthys were all discovered in the Cleveland Shale.
 The Cleveland Shale is classified as a konservatte-lagerstatten, which means it often preserves complete body fossils.
 Typical early shark preservation includes soft tissue outlines and impressions, fin rays, gill musculature, cartilage, and stomach contents.
 Placoderms in the Cleveland Shale typically do not show any good soft-tissue preservation.